tmtsoftware/csw/docs/src/main/services/database.md

 @@@note

-By default csw configures `HikariCP` connection pool for managing connections with postgres server.
+By default csw configures `HikariCP` connection pool for managing connections with PostgreSQL server.
 To know more about `HikariCP` please refer this [link](http://brettwooldridge.github.io/HikariCP/).

 @@@

 ## Using DSLContext

-Once the DSLContext is returned from `makeDsl/jMakeDsl`, it can be used to provide plain SQL to database service and get it executed on postgres server.
+Once the DSLContext is returned from `makeDsl/jMakeDsl`, it can be used to provide plain SQL to Database Service and get it executed on the PostgreSQL server.

+The following sections show examples of most typical SQL use cases.

 ### Create